 Keep it simple

-Do you really need five sub-pages underneath your main "about" page?
-Could you simply merge all of those into one?
+Do you need five sub-pages underneath your main "about" page?
+Could you merge all of those into one?
 Yes, people want information – but they also don't have a lot of time, which means you only have one chance to capture their attention and make them stay.

 Make finding things a breeze

 If people can't find what they're looking for, they become frustrated and bounce off.
 Is your navigation clear and concise?
-Can people easily get the information they need?
+Can people quickly get the information they need?
 Have you remembered to include all the basics?

 Add clear calls to action